hytopiagg/sdk/docs/server.world.md

 </td><td>

-Sets the position the world's directional light originates from.
+Sets the position the world's directional light originates from relative to a player's camera position.

 </td></tr>